Tips - After a Flood

 - Pump out flooded basements gradually (about one-third of the water per day) to avoid structural damage.
 See the video Pumping Out a Flooded Basement by the Washington Emergency Management Division to learn more.

 - Watch out for small animals or rodents that may be hiding under debris.

 - Remove and empty sandbags.
 Store sand for future use.
-Do not dump sand into or on the banks of a river or stream or into storm drains.
+Do not dump sand into rivers or streams, onto banks of waterways or into storm drains.

 - Contact your local building department for damage assessments and to see if you need permits to make repairs.

 - Document your losses before you clean, remove or replace anything.
 Photograph damage, take notes and document estimated repair costs.

 - Contact your insurance agent for flood loss claims.

 - Make a permanent mark on your residence or property to show the maximum height reached by flood waters.
-This mark can be used by you to correlate the river gage readings with water levels on your property and by government agencies to analyze flood damages.
+This mark can help you to match the river gage readings with actual water levels on your property and allow government agencies to analyze flood damage.

 - Check all food and drink items that may be contaminated by flood water.
 See www.foodsafety.gov for guidance on how to evaluate the safety of your food after a flood.

 - Financial assistance may be available following a federal disaster declaration.
-Call the Department of Emergency Management and listen to the radio or television for information on disaster assistance.
+Call the Department of Emergency Management and monitor social media, radio or television for information on disaster assistance.

 |Septic Tank and Well Problems||Snohomish Health District: 425-339-5250|